c1moore/NetFree/README.md

 The idea was to listen to the current TCP/IP packets being sent over the network (using ~promiscuous~ radio monitor mode), collecting the MAC address of each packet captured.
 As these MAC addresses were collected, the program would rank them based on 2 factors: the number of requests observed from this address and how long ago the last request was received from this address (i.e. the last request's age).
 The idea behind counting the number of requests was that authenticated systems should send more TCP requests to the fortified router than unauthenticated systems.
 The second factor accounted for routers that granted access for only a limited time.
 The weight that each of these factors held was (somewhat) dynamic to account for various types of networks.

-Once enough data was collected, the User could cycle through the MAC addresses collected until a feasible one was found.
+Once enough data was collected, the User could cycle through the MAC addresses collected until a feasible one was found (hopefully the first).
 Even after the User found a good MAC address, the system would continue to listen for requests over the network, continuously updating its list, just in case the MAC address stopped working.

 ## What happened?